Prebid is more than a product; it’s a product suite, a community, and an organization.

 Header bidding is a response to a fragmented and highly inefficient process for digital ad display.
 It is an alternative to the “waterfall” method, the process of offering impressions in one sales channel and if that does not succeed moving to less valuable channels.
 Header bidding is sometimes referred to as advance bidding or pre-bidding.
 When the page loads, header bidding enables publishers to have simultaneous auctions with all SSPs and ad exchanges.
 Publishers can receive bids on their inventory that may be unavailable through their primary ad server and exchange.
 The returned bids are then passed into the ad server so they can compete with direct demand and the primary ad server’s exchange on a level playing field.

-The Prebid product suite offers publishers multiple benefits designed to foster a better header bidding experience:
+The Prebid product suite offers publishers multiple benefits designed to foster a better header bidding experience, including:

 Prebid.js is the core product of the Prebid suite.
 Implemented on multiple formats to include display, video, and native, it provides a simple process for header bidding that can be ramped up to fit the complexity of your needs.

-One of the main problems publishers experienced with other header bidding solutions was the delay between the bid requests being sent and the responses being returned.
-Many solutions use synchronous calls, meaning each SSP or ad exchange had to receive the request and return a response before the next SSP was called.
-This could lead to long delay from the web page being called to it loading.
+One of the main problems publishers have experienced with other header bidding solutions is the delay between the bid requests being sent and the responses being returned.
+Many solutions use synchronous calls, meaning each SSP or ad exchange has to receive the request and return a response before the next SSP is called.
+This can lead to a long delay between when the web page is called and when it is actually loaded.
 Prebid resolves this issue by concurrently calling the selected SSPs and ad exchanges within the set timeout.
 That setting is respected by Prebid.js, and any bidder not returning a result within the timeout duration is excluded from the auction.
 This dramatically decreases the page load time, providing a better user experience.

 A simple Prebid.js process follows these steps:

-Prebid Server provides a server side solution to header bidding.
-Built on the same core principles of Prebid.js, our server solution can reduce latency and improve page load time.
-Several Prebid.org members provide hosted solutions, enabling publishers to receive the benefits of server side header bidding without the need to implement and manage the process themselves.
+Prebid Server provides a server-side solution to header bidding.
+Built on the same core principles as Prebid.js, our server solution can reduce latency and improve page load time.
+Several Prebid.org members provide hosted solutions, enabling publishers to receive the benefits of server-side header bidding without the need to implement and manage the process themselves.

 If a publisher would prefer to implement their own solution, source code is available from our Github page and detailed instructions for configuring, deploying and testing your implementation can be found in the Prebid Server section of this site.